garikAsplund/garik.codes/src/routes/blog/Spring break.md

 So I knew I needed to get out there and get after it.
 Time to unground myself!

-I loaded up in my still struggling Jeep and sped off to a trail marathon in Hells Canyon, then went to go visit a trail friend in the Methow Valley where I did not ski *at all*.
+I loaded up in my still struggling Jeep and sped off to a trail marathon in Hells Canyon, then went to go visit a hiking buddy in the Methow Valley where I did not ski *at all*.
 Then I set my sights on Seattle, the land of cherry blossoms, spring showers, and bikini baristas.

 I filled my schedule with Zoom calls, meet ups, drop ins, hang outs, and tag alongs.

 ![Booked](https://s-media-cache-ak0.pinimg.com/736x/a5/d4/9c/a5d49c4d4cf6aa1e07db81d2da81625b.jpg "Booked")

+I went to the AWS Skills Center in South Lake Union and I visited the Microsoft Reactor in Redmond.
+I Zoomed with people far and wide to talk about the job market, my resume, how Rust is being used in aerospace.
+I got coffee with content creators and ran around Green Lake with a bootcamp buddy to catch up and eat Caribbean food.

 **Here's what I learned.**